Location: San Diego, CA

 Research shows that a healthy, growth-focused faculty culture is the primary predictor of student performance, satisfaction, and enthusiasm.

 A healthy school culture is the result of students receiving the appropriate balance of predictability and support from their teachers, teachers experiencing predictability and support from their school leaders, and the Head receiving this from the Board.

 Discover how to create a student-centered culture that best serves your entire school community.

-In an era of “hyper-change,” it is more important than ever to foster a culture that provides a stable environment while embracing necessary changes to prepare students for the future.
-A key component of providing a stable environment is ensuring that all employees are delivering the school’s mission with excellence with clear and well-communicated expectations.
+In an era of “hyperchange,” it is more important than ever to foster a culture that provides a stable environment, while embracing necessary changes to prepare students for the future.
+A key component of providing a stable environment is ensuring that all employees deliver the school’s mission with excellence and clear and well-communicated expectations.